noplacenoaddress/RNMnetwork/RNMnetwork/ES/gangstalking/randomness.md

 On 2014 perhaps 2013 my father give me a present.
 A present that I've lost in **my house** [[71]](http://telecomlobby.com/RNMnetwork/ES/gangstalking/canyelles.htm) when the owner of the same change my keys and I've lost all what my possessions.

 One pair of **cufflinks** [[72]](https://en.wikipedia.org/wiki/Cufflink).
 In Italian "gemelli".

+### Houses where my parents or supposedly friends have entered me in my youth.